vishvAsa/kalpAntaram/smRtiH/manuH/gangAnatha-bhAShyAnuvAdaH/03/232_svAdhyAyaM_shrAvayet.md

 title = "232 स्वाध्यायं श्रावयेत्"

 +++
-Just as the living father is fed, so is the grandfather also.

-Having sought permission from the grandfather, the man himself may perform the *śrāddha*; *i.e*., he should make the offering to the two remoter ancestors, or to the great-grandfather only.
-This is what is implied by the terms ‘*may*’ and ‘*according to his will*.’—(222)
+‘*Svādhyāyaḥ*’— Vedic Text.

+‘*Legal Institutes*’—the works of Manu and others.

+‘*Stories*’—such as those of Suparṇa, Mitrāvaruṇa, and the rest, related in the Ṛgveda.

+‘*Histories*’—Mahābhārata, etc.

+‘*Legends*’—describing the creation of the world and such other subjects, written by Vyāsa and others.

+‘*Supplementary texts*’—*e.g*., the *Śrī-sūkta*, the *Mahānāmnikā*, and the like.—(232)